gottacatchenall/VirtualEcologyLab.jl/README.md

 - `MetacommunityState`: A measurement corresponding to a set of species across spatial locations (For 1D measurements, a matrix)

-States of different types of measurements can be combined to create `StateAssemblage`, which is necessesary if for exampleone wanted to build a model where the `Abundance` of species changes as a function of some species `Trait`.
+States of different types of measurements can be grouped to create `StateAssemblage`.
+For example, this is necessesary to build a mechanism that effects the `Abundance` of species changes as a function of some species`Trait`.

 ## Mechanisms